yoninachmany/decoded-privacy-policies/docs/README.md

 **Describe each of the steps involved in your process.
 What parts will be done by the crowd, and what parts will be done automatically.**

 1. We’ll first have to divide up the privacy policy into different sections, ensuring that the divisions occur at logical breaks in the policy.
-We will use a machine to do this.
+We will do this manually.
-2. We will then survey Mechanical Turk workers and ask them what they think the paragraphs mean.
-These hits will be run in an iterative process with built in gold-standard questions and multiple summaries written per section.
-We will encourage Turkers to be as clear and concise as possible in their summaries.
+2. We will then survey Crowdflower workers and ask them multiple choice questions about the content of the privacy policy.
+These hits will be run with built in gold-standard questions and have 10 responses per section.
-3. Finally, we will add together the summaries for each section and post them onto Mechanical Turk, asking Turkers to mark similar concepts and further summarize the implications for this category.
-We’ll also build in quality control on this step to ensure that Turkers are writing summaries and voting conscientiously.
+3. Finally, we will add together the summaries for each section and run a majority voiting analysis to determine the accuracy of the workers output.
+We will rerun sections that have a 50/50 tie.

 **How will you evaluate if your project is successful?**